 It is possible for an employee to be awarded more than one SLP award if they are suffering from separate and distinct catastrophic condition as certified by the healthcare provider.

 Current or separating employees may contribute hours to the SLP.
-To donate, submit a Sick Leave Pool Transfer (PDF) form to Leave Management.
+To donate, please submit a Sick Leave Pool Donation Form (Online).

 As a current employee who has contributed to the SLP, you may submit a written request to Leave Management to receive a refund of donated hours if you have exhausted your own sick time off balance and you have an immediate need that does not qualify as a catastrophic illness or injury.